MattArnold/gaia-vora/index.md

 Stack the Planet Carousel on the Sky Board.
 Insert the wooden dowel Peg through the holes in both layers so that the Planet Carousel can rotate on the Sky Board.

 Place the Carousel in a random rotation at the start of the game.
-Take the ratchet-stopping flap which is shaped like a cloud.
+Take the ratchet-stopping flap which has the Moon printed on it.
 Insert its tab into the slot on the Sky Board.
 This ensures that the planet Carousel can only rotate clockwise.

 The game comes with Tiles called “Land Tiles” in four colors: 4 grey Stone, 4 yellow Sand, 4 green Grass, and 3 white Snow.
 The Planet has eight sawteeth around its edge.
 Each land Tile is shaped like a pie slice that covers 1/8 of the Planet and aligns with one sawtooth.

 Cover all the Water around the perimeter of the Planet with Stone and Sand Tiles, alternating.

 Set aside the Snow and Grass Tiles within reach of the players.

-The Sky Objects are printed on the Sky spaces on the Sky Board, in this order, clockwise: Rainbow, Sun, empty Sky space, Storm, empty Sky space, Meteor, Moon.
-(The remaining Sky space contains the cardboard cloud flap which stops the planet from rotating counter-clockwise.)

 Each player has 12 Life-Form Figures in their color: 3 CarniVores, 4 HerbiVores, and 5 Plants.